automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Siamotyrannus.md

 # Siamotyrannus
-## Description: Despite its name, it wasn't a true tyrannosaur.
+## Despite its name, it wasn't a true tyrannosaur.